Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 This is in contrast to the situation when we had a priori inputs, as that yielded that $x_\theta=O(\theta^{1/2})$.
 This was very important because the exponentially decaying upper tail bound we had on the one-point distribution meant that we could easily control the supremum of $\cL_2(x) + x^2$ on an interval whose size was polynomial in $\theta$.
 (This is where Part 2 was used in Part 1, as mentioned above.)
 But even with the a priori estimates we cannot control $\cL_2$ on arbitrarily large intervals, and here we have mere one-point tightness.

 \emph{Control on the second curve over all of $\R$:} To handle this issue, we weaken what we ask from the second curve: we have it remain below $-m|x| + K$ for a constant $m>0$ (that we choose) and a random $K$ almost surely.
-(While in reality $\cP_2$, the second curve of the parabolic Airy line ensemble, will not remain below $-x^2$ plus any random constant on all of $\R$, it \emph{will} stay below $-\alpha x^2$ plus a random constant for any $0<\alpha<1$, and so one might try asking for such a bound on $\cL_2$; nevertheless, our proof is not able to furnish this demand on $\cL_2$, but can the linear demand.
+(One might try asking for $\cL_2$ to stay below $-\alpha x^2$ plus a random constant for any $0<\alpha<1$, as would hold for $\cP_2$.
+Our proof is not able to furnish this demand, but we are able to establish the linear bound.
 The difference is that a linear bound plays well with Brownian bridge's linear trajectory, as we will see.)

 We ask for the above conditionally on $\cL_1(0)\geq \theta$, so it may seem natural that $K$ would depend on $\theta$: but recall the BK inequality, which gives that the second curve, conditionally on $\cL_1(0)\geq \theta$, is stochastically smaller than an \emph{unconditional} $\cL_1$.
 The latter's law has no $\theta$ dependence, so $K$ can be taken to have no $\theta$-dependence.
 (It is here that we would not have been able to have $K$ be $\theta$-independent if we had taken the slope $m$ to depend on $\theta$.)